Expectations for Volunteers

 - Preparing for, attending, and actively participating in all meetings of the board/committee and its task forces or other working groups.

-Board and committee members are appointed for a three-year term and are expected to complete this term.
+Board and committee members are appointed for a term of up to three years and are expected to complete their terms.

 Board and committee members are expected to attend all board/committee meetings, and make a further commitment to serve on a task force, subcommittee, or working group.